-The equipment you have at your jobsite is highly valuable.
-You know this, and so do criminals in your area.
+You understand that the equipment you have on your job site is highly valuable and so do criminals in your area.

 The cost of heavy equipment theft is hard to nail down, but most estimates state that it totals millions each year.
-That estimate does not factor in the damage caused to property while the crime takes place, or the cost of unplanned downtime.
-To avoid a costly and potentially damaging situation, business owners should take proactive measures to prevent theft and the financial loss that results.
+However, estimates don't factor in the damage caused to property while the crime takes place or the cost of unplanned downtime.
+You should take proactive measures to prevent theft and the potential financial impacts to your business.

 Here are five actions that can help prevent costly crimes from impacting your company:

-Review your jobsite and consider your most likely targets, weak spots in your security measures and how timing and seasonality can affect your risk.
+Review your job site and consider potential targets, identify opportunities to increase securite and consider how timing and seasonality can impact your risk.

 Let’s take a closer look at each of these actions: